The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: The evolution of low-mass central galaxies

-For TNG300, we find that the main differences between the target sample before and after removing former satellites come from the host halo mass growth; v$_{\rm max}$, being consistent with the observed behavior in M$_{\rm 200}$; and the gas content for Q galaxies at $z \lesssim 1$.
-We show these parameters in Fig. \ref{fig:target_control_q_removing_fs_TNG}.
-Their median trends (red lines) show a more flattened evolution, compared to the previous trends found in Fig. \ref{fig:all_params_target_TNG_and_SAG}, in which we had a drop during the last stages of their evolution.
-Therefore, the drop in halo and gas mass was produced by former satellites.
-If we compare how the trends look with respect to the control galaxies (gray lines), we can still find slight differences at lower redshift, where target galaxies show lower median values than control ones, showing this flattened behavior on the host halo mass and gas mass in the quenched target galaxies.
-The stellar mass and sSFR parameters do not change whether the galaxy belongs to the target or the control sample, once the former satellites are excluded.
-For SF galaxies, on the other hand, the median trends appear to not change significantly after removing these galaxies.
-Moreover, given the small number of former satellites found in this sample, this seems not to influence the SF activity, because they are still forming stars at present.
-In fact, the median trends for target and control SF galaxies are quite similar to those in Fig. \ref{fig:target_control_q_sf_TNG}, for this reason, we have decided not to include these figures.
-This means that before or after removing former satellites, at least for SF galaxies, the median trends for galaxies in regions near massive systems will have evolutionary histories similar to those of galaxies in regions farther from massive groups or clusters.
 For MDPL2-SAG, the median trends for Q and SF galaxies, either from the target or the control sample, do not show differences when former satellites are removed from the analysis (see Appendix \ref{app:A}).
-For SF galaxies, this behavior could be explained by the low number of former satellites (less than 2\%) on those samples.
+For SF galaxies, this behavior could be explained by the low fraction of former satellites (less than 2\%) on those samples.
 However, for Q galaxies the percentages are greater, reaching 17\% for Q target galaxies.
 We expected that by removing the former satellites in the target sample, the evolutionary trends of the gas and halo mass would be comparable to their control sample, as the results obtained from TNG300.
-However, the halo mass, v$_{\rm max}$, and gas mass still exhibit a drop at low redshift, leading to noticeable differences between the samples.
-One explanation could be related to the fact that all former satellites found in the semi-analytic model were inhabiting less massive halos, in comparison to those former satellites identified in TNG300.
+However, the halo mass, v$_{\rm max}$, and gas mass still exhibit a drop at low redshift, leading to noticeable differences between the target and control samples.
+One explanation could be related to the fact that all former satellites found in the semi-analytic model were inhabiting less massive halos compared to those former satellites identified in TNG300.
 This behavior can be seen clearly in the lower-left panel of Fig. \ref{fig:all_params_target_TNG_and_SAG}.
 Moreover, this behavior is quite similar to the results obtained for the SF galaxies of TNG300, in which we do not have a large fraction of galaxies that inhabited massive halos to alter the median trends on their evolution.
 Then, its trends remain the same, which is what we have seen for all the galaxies in MDPL2-SAG.